JamieS56/Milestone-Project-1/README.md

 ---
 ## Features:

+### Existing Features

 1. Home page that consits of info about the charity.
 2. Events page with the history of fundraisers held by the charity.
 3. Donation page for users to donate money.
 4. Contact page for users to send in questions.
 5. Social links that direct to our socials.

+###Future Features

+1. A sign up form to a news letter would be good to include and help the user out that wanted easier ways of contact.
+2. An image carousel on the front page would make the page look better.
+3. Another future idea is to add relevant images to each page.

 ---
 ## Technologies Used: